January 23-25 | 2026

 Park City, UT

-The Solidarity House will serve as a home for deep conversation and creative activation—featuring panel discussions, intimate gatherings, and dynamic activations—all taking place at a centrally located Distrikt F. RSVPs, confirmed speakers, talent, and full programming details will go live in 2026.
-Sign up to be the first to know.
+Serving as a home for deep conversation and creative activation, Solidarity House features panel discussions, intimate gatherings, and dynamic activations—all taking place at the centrally located Distrikt F. All panels and daytime activations are accessible via RSVP, with confirmed speakers, talent, and full programming now live.

 Friday — January 23, 2026